Rigidity and Tolerance in point processes: Gaussian zeroes and Ginibre eigenvalues: Introduction

-It is interesting to compare Theorem \ref{reconstruction} with the Weierstrass Factorization Theorem (see, e.g., \cite{Rud} Chapter 15) for reconstructing analytic functions from their zeroes.
-In the case of the Weierstrass factorization, the key problem is that there is a (random) analytic function (with no zeroes) that occurs as a factor in front of the canonical product formed from the Gaussian zeroes, and a priori there is no concrete information about this function.
+It is interesting to compare Theorem \ref{reconstruction} with the Hadamard Factorization Theorem (see, e.g., \cite{Rud} Chapter 15) for reconstructing analytic functions from their zeroes, where we exploit the fact that the standard planar GAF is a.s. of order 2.
+In the case of the Hadamard factorization, the key problem is that there is a (random) analytic function of the form $\exp(p)$ (where $p$ is a polynomial of degree at most 2) that occurs as a factor in front of the canonical product formed from the Gaussian zeroes, and a priori there is no concrete information about this function.
 E.g., it can, in principle, depend on the Gaussian zeroes.
-However, in Theorem \ref{reconstruction} we are able to give a concrete description of the factor $\z$ and also the precise dependence of $g$ on GAF zeroes.
+However, in Theorem \ref{reconstruction} there is a concrete description of the factor $\z$ and also the precise dependence of $g$ on the GAF zeroes.

 The description in Theorem \ref{reconstruction} is optimal in the sense that the factor $\z$ cannot be done away with.
-This can be seen from the fact that if $\theta$ is a random variable that is uniform in $\mathbb{S}^1$ and independent of the $\xi_i$-s, then the random analytic functions $\theta f$ and $f$ are both distributed as planar GAF-s but have the same zeroes; hence from the zeroes of $f$ we can hope to recover the coefficients of $f$ only up to such a factor $\theta$.
+This can be seen from the fact that if $\theta$ is a random variable that is uniform in $\mathbb{S}^1$ and independent of the $\xi_i$-s (the $\xi_i$-s are i.i.d. standard complex Gaussians), then the random analytic functions $\theta f$ and $f$ are both distributed as planar GAF-s and have the same zeroes; hence from the zeroes of $f$ we can hope to recover the coefficients of $f$ only up to such a phase $\theta$.
+Here we recall the definition of the planar GAF $f(z):=\sum_{k=0}^{\infty}\frac{\xi_k}{\sqrt{k !}} z^k$.

-Theorem \ref{reconstruction} can be compared with Theorem 6 in \cite{PV}, where a similar result is established for the zeroes of the Gaussian analytic function on the hyperbolic plane.
-However, such a result for the planar case is not known, and our approach here is distinct from \cite{PV}, relying crucially on the estimates we obtain in Section \ref{EIPZ}.

-We view the conservation laws as the \textbf{``rigidity''} properties of the respective point processes.
-The absolute continuity (with respect to the Lebesgue measure on the conserved submanifold) of the conditional distribution of the vector of inside points can be viewed as \textbf{``tolerance''}.
-The heuristic is that due to such mutual absolute continuity, the inside points can form (almost) any configuration on this conserved submanifold.
+A reconstruction theorem for the planar GAF from its zeroes has been obtained by Ben Hough in \cite{Bh} (Section 3, Lemma 9), using methods which closely parallel the proof of a similar reconstruction result for the zeroes of the Gaussian analytic function on the hyperbolic plane (Theorem 6 in \cite{PV}).
+Our approach here is, however, very different from \cite{Bh} and \cite{PV}, and the reconstruction result follows in a brief and simple manner from the estimates we already obtain in Section \ref{EIPZ}.
+We thereby obtain a new expression for the GAF in terms of its zeroes, and en route we construct analogues of the classic Vieta formulas relating the zero set of the GAF to its coefficients.
+It would be interesting to compare the expression that we obtain to that obtained in \cite{Bh}; this seems to lead to new and intriguing identities satisfied a.s. by the zeroes of the planar GAF (for instance, just by comparing the value of $|f(0)|$).